Storm-WG/storm-spec/README.md

 * Probabilistic checkable proofs [see collection of papers here](https://github.com/dr-orlovsky/library/tree/master/privacy%20%26%20zk/computational%20integrity)
 * Concept of payment channels
 * Partially-signed and unpublished bitcoin transactions
+* CVS-locked transactions
 * HTLC contracts
 * Data encryption with asymmetric key pairs

-The first counterparty risk (of Alice loosing reward in case when Bob does not needs the data anymore and avoids payment) is mitigated by Bob depositing `reward` to a special *funding thransaction* containing CLTV-output to Alice public key.
+The first counterparty risk (of Alice loosing reward in case when Bob does not needs CSV data anymore and avoids payment) is mitigated by Bob depositing `reward` to a special *funding transaction* containing CSV-output to Alice public key.
 This output must be in a distant future, much beyond the time when Bob needs to receive the data, and must contain `reward/factor`, in order to ensure that Alice will provide the data to Bob on his request.